Netflix-Skunkworks/titus-isolate/README.md

 Each static workload is assigned a set of threads to which they have exclusive access.
 All burst workloads share all those threads which are not claimed by static workloads.

-The placement algorithm is implemented in `titus-optimize` and relies on solving an integer program.
+The primary placement algorithm is implemented in `titus-optimize` and relies on solving an integer program.
 Please refer to `titus-optimize` for further details.
 Once all the static workloads have been placed, burst workloads get the remaining CPU capacity.